bsuvonov/static-site-generator/README.md

    cd static-site-generator
    ```
 2. **Place your files**
-   - Place your md files in `content` folder
+   - Place md files in `content` folder.
+Each file will be converted to an HTML page.
-   - Place your styles.css and any other assets in `static` folder (optional)
+   - Place styles.css and any other assets in `static` folder (optional).
+These files will be included in the generated output folder.
 3. **Run the program**
    ```bash
    ./main.sh